 Economics.
 I have a first degree in Economics from the Obafemi Awolowo University.
 So I came to Lagos after my NYSC.
 I worked with Vetiva Capital Management, an investment management firm after Ife.
 I left to serve in Sokoto State after three months.
 I finished serving in 2008 and came back to Lagos and immediately started working at OANDO, the oil company.

-So, when you came back to Lagos, what was accommodation like?
+So, when you came back to Lagos, what was the accommodation like?

 What was your rent?